Pro rata: Worker's pay and benefits

-A worker's part-time work, overtime pay, and vacation time are typically calculated on a pro rata basis.
+A worker's part-time work, overtime pay, and Annual leave time are typically calculated on a pro rata basis.

 Under US Federal regulations, a government worker has the right such that: "When an employee's service is interrupted by a non-leave earning period, leave is earned on a pro rata basis for each fractional pay period that occurs within the continuity of employment."

 The American Federation of Teachers (AFT), a US labor union, argues that all part-time or adjunct instructors should get pro-rata pay for teaching college courses.
 This is an important issue, as of 2010, for part-time faculty.

 Irish secondary school teachers are entitled to pro rata pay for part-time work.

 Under British employment law, "Regulations state that, where appropriate, the pro rata principle should be applied to any comparison ... to be given ... holiday."

 Likewise, in Tasmania, Australia, the law clearly grants workers the privilege of part-time benefits for leave of absence.
 This is granted under the Long Service Leave Act 1976.